 - Talk with your son or daughter on a regular basis about the classes and activities he or she is enjoying and excelling in.

 - Support his or her involvement in campus activities, but as a balance to classroom achievement.

-- Encourage your student to find out where Career Services is located (in the Student Development Center on the ground floor of the Armacost Library) and to take advantage of the assessment instruments that are offered to help him/her ascertain skills, interests and abilities.
+- Encourage your student to find out where Professional Development is located (in the Student Development Center on the ground floor of the Armacost Library) and to take advantage of the assessment instruments that are offered to help him/her ascertain skills, interests and abilities.

 During the second year of college, students begin to explore majors and career options more seriously.
 The Liberal Arts Foundation courses required at Redlands encourage students to study a broad range of subjects to promote just this.

 - Allow your son or daughter plenty of time to make a major and/or possible career choice.
 Prepare yourself for your student’s plans to develop and change – sometimes frequently!